Updated 8:46 a.m. Monday, January 18, 2021

 Example Class Schedules:

-Semester start and end dates remain the same, but classes will meet on Labor Day and
+Term start and end dates remain the same, and Spring Break remains in the calendar

-- Monday, August 17: First day of classes
+• May 14 — Last day of classes

 Download Academic Calendar (PDF)